dmd-program/dmd-100/projects/ritual/develop_prototype.md

 ## Prototyping Instructions

 1. Identify parts of the storyboard that can translate into mobile application functions.
 For instance, if you ritual has a time component, then you can build in an timed audio cue into the prototype \(represented visually\).
 2. Choose a screen size.
-This can be done by measuring a phone you already have, or
+This can be done by measuring a phone you already have, or lo
 3. 1.
+Draw the boundary of the screen approximately 3.5 inches tall by 2 inches wide.
-Draw interface elements including buttons, images, icons, and text.
+   2. Draw interface elements including buttons, images, icons, and text.
-   2. Cut out the interface elements so they can be rearranged for each screen
+   3. Cut out reusable interface elements so they can be rearranged for each screen
-   3. Take pictures of each app screen
+   4. Take pictures of each app screen
+   5. Crop each image to the screen boundary using the cropping methods suggested in the technical resources
-   4. Upload them to InvisionApp
+   6. Upload them to InvisionApp
-   5. Build interactivity using InvisionApp's built-in hotspot and linking tools
+   7. Build interactivity using InvisionApp's built-in hotspot and linking tools
-   6.
+   8.

 ## Design Document